 Hebrews 12:4-11

-The writer now begins a series of exhortations, encouraging his readers to continue in the faith despite the hardships.
+The writer now begins a series of exhortations to encourage his readers to continue in the faith – despite the hardships they face.

 v.
 4

 Although the readers suffered such indignities as imprisonment and confiscation of property, as yet they had not been tested to the point of martyrdom (10:32-34).
-The writer mentions that their struggles were not nearly as difficult as those of other Believers.
-“Resist” is antikathistemi, picturing a terrific, strenuous fight.
+The writer mentions their struggles were not nearly as difficult as those of other Believers.
+“Resist” antikathistemi, pictures a terrific, strenuous fight.
 “Striving” is antagonizomai, from whence we derive our word “antagonist” and refers to face-to-face combat.
-However, in other places, men such as Stephen and James had already given their lives for the Gospel (Acts 7:60 & 12:2).
+However, men such as Stephen and James had already given their lives for the Gospel (Acts 7:60 & 12:2).
 “Not yet” is a clause suggesting others will die for Christ in the future.
 But even our worst trials and tests are insignificant compared with those of the Man of Sorrows (Isa.
 53:3).

 v.
 5

-To “despise” (oligorei) means to belittle, treat as trivial or make light of something.
+To “despise” (oligorei) means to belittle, treat as trivial, or make light of something.
 Believers must take God’s chastening seriously.
-“Chastening” (paideias) is a word used eight times in these eight verses.
-Paideias refers to training, education and discipline.
+“Chastening” (paideias) is a word used eight times in these eight verses and refers to training, education, and discipline.
 It is a term regarding corrective measures, rather than punitive measures.
-Our Savior who suffered does not allowing meaningless suffering in the lives of His children.
+Our Savior who suffered does not allow His children to be afflicted without reason.
 Christian trials and hardships can only be properly interpreted in the light of divine discipline.
 Jesus affirms He will rebuke and chasten those He loves (Rev. 3:19).

-Under the former covenant, Israel learned that draughts, famines and captivity by foreign powers were signs of God’s displeasure.
+Under the former covenant, Israel learned that droughts, famines, and captivity by foreign powers were signs of God’s displeasure.
 Such calamities were allowed in order to teach the entire nation.
 But under the new covenant, the Lord deals with Believers on a personal level.
-He disciplines us for one of three reasons: retribution, education or prevention.
+He disciplines us for one of three reasons: retribution, education, or prevention.
 For example:

 v.
 6

 Apart from discipline, no life can be improved for God.
 His love and chastening work in tandem.
 We must not be preoccupied with the rod of correction, but with the One holding the rod.
 The term “scourge” (mastigoi) is strong imagery, referring to “punishment by whipping.”
-“Every son” indicates there are no exceptions to this rule, for every true child of God submits to His instructive discipline.
+“Every son” indicates there are no exceptions to this rule, for the true child of God will submit to His instructive reprimands.

 v.
 7

-As Jesus endured the cross (12:2) and endured the hatefulness of sinners (12:3), so must we endure chastening.
-We should accept these things humbly, thankfully, patiently, prayerfully, joyfully and expectantly.
+As Jesus endured the cross and the hatefulness of sinners (12:2-3), so must we tolerate chastening.
+We should accept these things humbly, thankfully, patiently, prayerfully, joyfully, and expectantly.
 The ideal attitude toward correction is as follows:

 <> I believe all my trials are regulated by the Lord.